Fairmont Olympic Hotel: History

 In 1953, the University of Washington's Board of Regents extended the hotel's lease.
 At the same time, they approved a plan to demolish the Metropolitan Theatre, around which The Olympic Hotel had been built.
 The theatre had been a Seattle institution since it opened on October 2, 1911.
 The theatre's last night was December 4, 1954, hosting a performance of What Every Woman Knows starring Helen Hayes.
-The theatre was torn down, and a new entrance to the hotel was built in its place.
+The theatre was torn down, and a new drive-in motor entrance to the hotel was built in its place.

 On August 1, 1955, Western Hotels assumed management of The Olympic Hotel.
-Western, renamed Western International in 1963, operated the Olympic until September 1, 1980, when the hotel was taken over by Four Seasons Hotels and Resorts, Four Seasons undertook a $60 million renovation and the hotel reopened to guests on May 23, 1982 as the Four Seasons Olympic Hotel, with a grand re-opening celebration held on July 10, 1982.
+Western, renamed Western International in 1963, operated the Olympic until September 1, 1980, when the hotel was taken over by Four Seasons Hotels and Resorts.
+By that time, the hotel had been added to the National Register of Historic Places, to help ensure the preservation of the aging hotel's historic architecture.

+Four Seasons undertook a $60 million renovation, which included the conversion of more than 750 small guest rooms into 450 updated units.
+The hotel reopened to guests on May 23, 1982 as the Four Seasons Olympic Hotel, with a grand re-opening celebration held on July 10, 1982.

 In the mid-1990s, the University of Washington sold a 64 percent stake in the hotel to Chicago-based real-estate investment firm JMB Realty.
 In 2003, UW and JMB sold the Olympic to Legacy Hotels, which turned management of the property over to Fairmont Hotels & Resorts.
 The hotel was renamed The Fairmont Olympic Hotel on July 31, 2003.
-The hotel was later inducted into Historic Hotels of America, the official program of the National Trust for Historic Preservation, in 2018.
+The hotel joined Historic Hotels of America, the official program of the National Trust for Historic Preservation, in 2018.

+The hotel was renovated at a cost of $25 million from 2020 to 2022.
+It was sold in December 2024 to Los Angeles-based Trinity Investments.